The Australian public has been clear, they’re ready to legalise cannabis and we’re listening!

 • Prevent children under the age of 18 from accessing cannabis.

+We hope that the inquiry will push the Victorian Government to make change.
 But to secure this change, we need loud voices of support.

 The simple answer is – it’s time.

 Prohibiting cannabis use has failed miserably.
-Despite decades of prohibition and the use of criminal sanctions, anyone can get their hands on illicit cannabis.
-Criminals rake in billions of dollars from sales of illicit cannabis whilst our governments spend tens of millions enforcing prohibition – money which the state could be investing in our communities.
-Cannabis is extremely popular amongst Australians and is enjoyed by people of all professions and all walks of life.
+Despite decades of prohibition, anyone can get their hands on illicit cannabis.
+Criminals are raking in billions of dollars while our governments spend tens of millions enforcing prohibition – money which could be invested in harm reduction.

 Maybe the better question is why was it made illegal in the first place?